John II Casimir Vasa: Early life, family and rise to power

-In 1636 he returned to the Polish–Lithuanian Commonwealth and fell in love with Baroness Guldentern, but his desire to marry her was thwarted by King Władysław.
-In return, Władysław attempted to make him the sovereign of the Duchy of Courland, but this was vetoed by the Commonwealth parliament (Sejm).
-Taking offence at this, John Casimir in 1638 left for the Kingdom of Spain to become Viceroy of Portugal, but was captured by French agents and imprisoned by the order of Cardinal Richelieu until 1640.
-He was then freed by a diplomatic mission of the appointed Voivode of Smolensk Krzysztof Gosiewski and as a result of anti-French Polish-Spanish negotiations.
+In 1636, he returned to the Polish–Lithuanian Commonwealth and fell in love with one Baroness Guldentern, but his desire to marry her was thwarted by King Władysław.
+As an apology, Władysław attempted to make him the sovereign of the Duchy of Courland, but this was vetoed by the Commonwealth parliament (Sejm).
+John Casimir took offense to this slight by the parliament, and in 1638 left for the Kingdom of Spain to become Viceroy of Portugal, but was captured by French agents and imprisoned by the order of Cardinal Richelieu until 1640.
+He was then freed by a diplomatic mission of the appointed Voivode of Smolensk, Krzysztof Gosiewski and as a result of anti-French Polish-Spanish negotiations.

-In 1641 John Casimir decided to become a Jesuit.
-In 1642 he again left the Polish–Lithuanian Commonwealth, accompanying his sister to Germany.
-In 1643 he joined the Jesuits, against vocal opposition from King Władysław, causing a diplomatic rift between the Commonwealth and the Pope.
-John Casimir went to Rome when the Jesuits invited him in order to bolster the Catholic faction.
-From this, he was appointed cardinal, but he would soon resign and return to the Commonwealth when the only son of Władysław died.
-He attempted to gain the support of the Habsburgs and marry an Austrian princess to create an alliance between the nations in case of an unexpected attack, possibly from the east.
+In 1641, John Casimir decided to become a Jesuit, leaving the Polish–Lithuanian Commonwealth to accompany his sister to Germany.
+In 1643, he joined the Jesuits, despite vocal opposition from King Władysław, causing a diplomatic rift between the Commonwealth and the Pope.
+John Casimir went to Rome upon an invitation from the Jesuits in order to bolster the Catholic faction.
+He was appointed cardinal, but he would soon resign and return to the Commonwealth when the only son of Władysław died.
+He attempted to gain the support of the Habsburgs and marry an Austrian princess to create an alliance between the nations in case of an unexpected attack from the east.